joshwhitwell/joshwhitwell/README.md

-### Welcome 👋🏼 🧑🏼‍💻
+#### Welcome 👋🏼 🧑🏼‍💻
 _______________________________________________________________________________________________________________________

+### About Me

   Hi, I'm Josh!
 I'm a software engineer based in Charlottesville, VA passionate about building full-stack web applications to help people and communities reach their full potentials.
   I'm currently open and ready to join an awesome team of developers working on creating innovative solutions within the environmental, wellness, and nonprofit sectors.

 - 📫 &nbsp; How to reach me: josh.whitwell@gmail.com | [LinkedIn](https://www.linkedin.com/in/joshuawhitwell/)
 - 🔭 &nbsp; I’m currently working on [Village Book Builders](https://github.com/Lambda-School-Labs/village-book-builders-fe-b)